OpenRowingCommunity/c2bluetooth/docs/API.md

 When data is present in more one scope, its scope value is decided arbitratily to be the one that is more specific or makes the most logical sense.
 #### Model Objects
-This is a gairly general group of classes that represent various indoor rowing concepts (in the form of objects).
+This is a fairly general group of classes that represent various indoor rowing concepts (in the form of objects).
 Some examples of classses in this category are the `Ergometer` and `Workout` classes.
 Unlike Data Objects, they are intended to be able to enable bidirectional data flow.
 For example, an `Ergometer` object may have properties for getting data (such as Data Objects) but also may contain methods like `sendWorkout()` that allow you to provide a `Workout` object to set up on the erg. `Workout` objects could also be returned by other methods as a way to represent a workout.

 Model objects are located in the `models` directory.